 But if I’m honest, I can get carried away with baseball.
 If I’m not paying attention, baseball can become an idol that snatches my passion and focus away from God.
 Though the game is fun, healthy, and wholesome in so many ways, I have to remember not to make a false god out of it.

 As silly as it may sound, I have to constantly be aware that there is a difference between enjoying something and worshiping it.
-What is the difference?
-Well, I’m still in the process of sorting that out, but here are a few things that I try to keep it mind to prevent baseball from becoming an idol in my life:
+Martin Luther once said, “Whatever your heart clings to and confides in, that is really your god.”
+So, what is the difference between harmlessly enjoying something versus worshiping it as a god?
+Well, I’m still in the process of sorting that out, but here are a few things that I have found to be helpful:

 - Be up front with God about the temptation.
 One of the best things we can do to keep potential idols in check is to acknowledge our tendency to take the enjoyment of something too far.
 Speaking the truth always liberates.
 Since God already knows us thoroughly, we are free to speak candidly with Him about it.
 For me, it sounds something like “Lord, thank you for the game of baseball.
 Help me to enjoy it without worshipping it today.
 Help me to remember that nothing can take your place.
 Nothing – absolutely nothing – can save me or satisfy me like You do.”